AguaClara/Textbook/Sedimentation/Sed_Design.rst

 The problem is that there is warmer water entering the sedimentation tank than what is in it.
 This temperature difference causes a density difference in the sedimentation tank and plate settlers.
 The less dense, warmer water rises to the top of the plate settlers while the cold water drops to the bottom of the plate.
 This creates a current allowing water to flow up on the top and settle on the bottom.
 The temperature gradient happens slowly over a few hours.

 So, now that we think we know what the problem is, how would we try to solve it?
 One idea would be to paint the entire line to reflect heat, but this is not feasible due to cost.
 The town Water Board had been maintaining the distribution line by cleaning weeds and brush from the pipe.
 The solution ended up being to just let the weeds grow over the pipe to provide shade.
 We haven't yet come up with a real solution.
 A possible long-term solution could be to design a sedimentation tank that has a really short residence time.
 The longer the residence time in the sedimentation tank, the worse the problem is because there is a large variation between the water that entered it last night and the water that enters it this afternoon.
 A tank with a really short residence time, on the order of a few minutes, would ensure that the water coming in would be very close to the water already in the tank.

+Let's recap some important conclusions from this section on plate settlers.

+1. Reynolds number calculations of flow through plate settlers prove that there is laminar flow between plate settlers.
+This is important because it allows us to assume that a parabolic velocity profile is established.
+#.
+There is very low head loss between plate settlers so they will not do a good job of helping to achieve uniform flow between the plate settlers.
+#.
+The plate settlers are designed to capture flocs with sedimentation velocities greater than the settle capture velocity.
+AguaClara currently uses :math:`V_c = 0.12` mm/s but this value needs to be further optimized.
+Future work includes choosing a settle capture velocity based on overall plate performance.
+#.
+Plate settler spacing:

+   a.
+Plate settler spacing determines the ability of flocs to roll down the incline.
+   b.
+Smaller spacings between plate setters have diminishing returns in terms of sedimentation tank depth.
+The current AguaClara spacing is 2.5 cm but there is room for further optimization.
+   c.
+Flocs made from natural organic matter (NOM) may be less dense, more prone to floc rollup, and may require larger spacing between plate settlers.

 3) How water leaves the sedimentation tank